shibadog/Raft-Animation/README.md

 ## Description
 - Temporary Khoury College Special Project
-- Project Objective: Reproduce the animation of the Raft Consensus Algorithm in a simpler way and with newer technologies.
+- Project Objective: Reproduce the front-end animation of the Raft Consensus Algorithm in a simpler way and with newer technologies.
 - Reference Link: https://github.com/benbjohnson/thesecretlivesofdata
 - Professor: <a href="https://www.linkedin.com/in/gortonator/"> Ian Gorton </a>